sergei-mironov/litrepl/README.md

   - [Formatting LaTeX documents](./doc/formatting.md#latex)

-By default, Litrepl leaves the interpreter running in the background, associated with the current directory. `litrepl status` reveals its PID and command-line
+By default, Litrepl leaves the interpreter running in the background. `litrepl status` reveals its PID and command-line arguments:
-arguments:

 ``` shell
 $ litrepl status